Military

 Maintainability

 The USMC plans to employ a three-level maintenance concept for the MV-22: organizational, intermediate, and depot.
 The USAF plans to employ a two-level concept for the CV-22: organizational and depot.
-Both services will employ a "power-by-the-hour" contractor logistics support (CLS) engine maintenance concept and will then conduct only organizational level (O-level) maintenance on the Allison T-406-AD-400 engines.
+Both services would employ a "power-by-the-hour" contractor logistics support (CLS) engine maintenance concept and would then conduct only organizational level (O-level) maintenance on the Allison T-406-AD-400 engines.

 The V-22 design includes maintenance enhancements to meet specific maintainability, availability, and logistic supportability goals.
 These enhancements include: (1) a built-in test (BIT) system for fault detection and isolation; (2) the vibration, structural life, and engine diagnostic (VSLED) system; (3) extended service life dynamic components; (4) built-in work platforms; (5) single point fluid level checking and servicing; and (6) design emphasis on maintainer accessibility.